aspose-cells/Aspose.Cells-Products/cells/en/php-java/conversion/ots-to-xltm/_index.md

 ---
 title: PHP OTS to XLTM - OTS to XLTM Converter
 description: Aspose Excel.
-Convert OTS to XLTM quickly and easily with Aspose.Cells.
-PHP OTS to XLTM.
-PHP Save OTS to XLTM.
-Save OTS as XLTM using PHP.
+This comprehensive solution provides PHP developers with a fully integrated approach to convert OTS to XLTM format, enabling seamless saving of OTS data into XLTM format using the Aspose.Cells library, all through efficient and customizable PHP code.
-keywords: [Aspose Excel., PHP Aspose.Cells., Convert OTS to XLTM in PHP., Save OTS to XLTM using PHP., PHP OTS to XLTM saveformat., OTS to XLTM Converter., PHP Save OTS as XLTM]
+keywords: [Aspose Excel., PHP Aspose.Cells., Smart OTS files to XLTM Converter for PHP., Convert OTS to XLTM in PHP., OTS files to XLTM Conversion in PHP., Leverage intelligent data processing to automatically parse and save OTS into XLTM format with high fidelity and code efficiency]
 ---

 {{< blocks/products/pf/main-wrap-class isAutogenPage="true">}}